-The approach presented in this paper is somewhat generic Al. Nonetheless, the set of the new rules depends on the syntactical implementation of constants and functions.
+We have shown how existential graphs have to be modified to cover constants and functions as well.
+Though the approach of this paper is somewhat generic, the set of the new rules depends on the syntactical implementation of constants and functions.
 In CGwCs, constant names are assigned to the vertices instead of the edges.
 Although the expressivity of the system remains the same, we have new syntactical possibilities to express a given statement.
 For this reason, further rules in the calculus are needed.
-A deep discussion on this can be found in [Dau06b].
+A discussion on this can be found in [Dau06b].